Yui-Koi/tic-tac-toe/README.md

 # minimax
-It's a bitwise minimax algorithm implementation in python
+It's a bitwise minimax algorithm implementation in python.
+I'm too lazy to write a proper read me or docs.
+Would add later...